zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for MQTT subscribe messages

-   :c: The connection
+   :param c: The connection

-   :is_orig: Direction in which the message was sent
+   :param is_orig: Direction in which the message was sent

-   :msg_id: The id value for the message.
+   :param msg_id: The id value for the message.

-   :topics: The topics being subscribed to
+   :param topics: The topics being subscribed to

-   :requested_qos: The desired QoS option associated with each topic.
+   :param requested_qos: The desired QoS option associated with each topic.

 .. zeek:id:: mqtt_suback
    :source-code: base/protocols/mqtt/main.zeek 320 333